A Tight Double-Exponentially Lower Bound for High-Multiplicity Bin Packing: Preliminaries

 If $x \in \{0,1\}$ and $y \in [L,U]$ and $y$ integral, then $z = x \cdot y$ can be replaced by

 We show how to linearize such terms without the introduction of new variables under certain conditions.
 The fact that we can linearize these constraints without introducing additional variables enables us to reason using equivalent nonlinear constraints.
-This improves both the readability and the conciseness of our proofs.

 \begin{restatable}[\faCut]{lemma}{constraintLinearization} The nonlinear equation \(y = \sum_{j = 1}^k{x_j \cdot \chi_j}\) involving integer variables \(x_j\) with known bounds \(0 \leq x_j \leq U\) and binary variables \(\chi_j \in \{0, 1\}\) with \(\sum_{j = 1}^k \chi_j \leq 1\) can be equivalently expressed using \(O(k)\) linear inequalities and no additional variables. \end{restatable} \begin{proof} We provide the proof in \Cref{sec:proof-lemLinearization}. \end{proof}